Wirezat/fileshare/README.md

  - addrandom <path/to/file>
    - adds a file under a random subdomain for more private data

-For example "`sharefile path/to/file example`"
+For example "`sharefile add path/to/file example`"
 will host the file under http://localhost:port/example

 this link will just lead directly to the file so any device can easily download your files.